-The state of the s UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSDCF Outcome indicators: Output 4.
-Number of adolescents and youth who benefited Ministry of Youth and \$1.0 million • Proportion of youth aged 15-24 years Strengthened national from knowledge and life skills programmes, Sports, Ministry of (\$0.65 million neither in employment nor in education capacity for the including their implementation Health, Ministry of from regular Baseline: 23.2%; Target: 15% delivery of inclusive Baseline: 0 (2021); Target: 10,000 (2027) National Education, resources and
+UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSDCF Outcome indicators: Output 4.
+Strengthened Number of adolescents and youth who benefited from Ministry of Youth and \$1.0 million • Proportion of youth aged 15-24 years national capacity for knowledge and life skills programmes, including their Sports, Ministry of Health, (\$0.65 million neither in employment nor in education the delivery of implementation Ministry of National from regular Baseline: 23.2%; Target: 15% inclusive programmes Baseline: 0 (2021); Target: 10,000 (2027) Education, Ministry of resources and

+DP/FPA/CPD/DZA/7
-Related UNFPA Strategic Plan outcome e indicator(s):

-• Number of national programmes that promote youth-led innovative initiatives, including digital solutions, for accelerating the achievement of the transformative results, with support from UNFPA programmes that promote adolescent and youth development. • Number of youth-focused innovative platforms/ initiatives at national and subnational levels that engage adolescents and youth to contribute to achieving the SDGs and the ICPD Programme of Action

-Baseline: 0; Target: 2
+Related UNFPA Strategic Plan outcome that promote adolescent Number of youth-focused innovative platforms/ Religious Affairs and \$0.35 million indicator(s): Number of national programmes that promote youth-led innovative initiatives, including digital solutions, for accelerating the achievement of the transformative results, with support from UNFPA Baseline: 0; Target: 2 and youth development. adolescents and youth to contribute to achieving the Wakfs (Endowments), National youth council, from other resources) SDGs and the ICPD Programme of Action Baseline: 0 (2021); Target:5 (2027) NGOs; WHO, UNICEF, UNAIDS • Number of youth-led structures supported by UNFPA to sensitize the youth on safe reproductive health behaviour Baseline: 0 (2021); Target:50 (2027) Number of partners, including NGOs, supported to promote adolescent and youth development Baseline: 0; Target: 5

-Baseline: 0 (2021); Target:5 (2027)

-• Number of youth-led structures supported by UNFPA to sensitize the youth on safe reproductive health behaviour

-Baseline: 0 (2021); Target: 50 (2027)

-• Number of partners, including NGOs, supported to promote adolescent and youth development Baseline: 0; Target: 5

-Ministry of Religious

-Affairs and Wakfs

-(Endowments), National

-youth council, NGOs;

-WHO, UNICEF,

-UNAIDS

-\$0.35 million from other resources)